Information for Supervisors

 Step 5: Wrap Up Employment at the End of the Semester or Academic Year

-Once the student has concluded their employment, complete the Student Employment End-Date Form
+If the student won't be returning to their position at the end of a term, complete the Student Employment End-Date Form

 It is critical to note that a student holds student employment status and can only be paid through student payroll through the end of the current pay period during which they are an active student.
 Upon graduating, withdrawing from school, or entering leave of absence status, a student is no longer considered active and is not eligible to work under student employment status.
 For example, students graduating in May can work as a student through the end of the May pay period, which ends on June 8.

 If you need to continue their employment with Whitman College, you will need to work with Human Resources in advance of the end date to transition the former student to a temporary staff position.
-As a temporary employee, they will be subject to the standard OPE rate, regular tax withholding, and other employment requirements.
+Please continue to remind students that they cannot exceed 15 hours per week across all of their positions.

 Resources